AthreyaOrg/checkoutskip2/README.md

-and we are good now
+and we are good now bye!!!